LaifsV1/BMC-2/README.md

-You can find two versions of the implementation: the base algorithm, and an implementation optimised with points-to analysis.
-The base algorithm is found in `base_algorithm_src`, while the optimised implementation is found in `src`.
+# BMC-2

-This tool translates the behaviour of functional programs with higher-order store into an SMT problem in SMT-LIB 2 format.
-For this, we recommend later versions of Z3 which are compatible with strings.
+`BMC-2` is a bounded model checking tool that translates the behaviour of higher-order programs into SMT-LIB 2 constraints.
+We recommend an SMT solver such as Z3 to check the output for satisfiability.

-Programs are written in a functional language similar to OCaml; refer to the sample programs under `/extras/sample_programs`.
+Programs are written in a functional language similar to OCaml.
+Sample programs can be found under `/extras/sample_programs`.

-To compile:
+## Compiling

+You will need `ocamlbuild`, `menhir`, and an OCaml 4.04 compiler or above.
+Run the following command from within `/src`.

     ocamlbuild -I parser -use-menhir TopLevel.native

-Checking a file:
+## Checking a file

+To check a file `<somefile>`, use `TopLevel.native <somefile> <k>` where `<k>` is the desired depth for the analysis.
+The formula produced is satisfiable iff an assertion violation is reachable within `k`.

+### Example
-e.g. Check file `mc91-e.txt` with bound `4` for `10` seconds.
-Returns `sat` if `fail` is reachable.
+We check file `mc91-e.txt` with bound `4`.

-    time timeout 10 ./TopLevel.native ../extras/sample_programs/MoCHi_samples/mc91-e.txt 4 | z3 -in | grep -v "(error"
+    time ./TopLevel.native ../extras/sample_programs/MoCHi_samples/mc91-e.txt 4 | z3 -in | grep -v "(error"

 The command above prints the following